This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 It could also be considered negligence if a doctor should have noticed signs that labor would be complicated but failed to perform a Cesarean section to avoid those complications.

-The use of instruments, like forceps, can also be considered malpractice if they cause serious brachial plexus injury.
+Using instruments like forceps can also be considered malpractice if they cause serious brachial plexus injury.

 If you think your child’s injury was preventable, you may want to file a brachial plexus injury lawsuit.